Tim Tebow is hell-bent on playing something somewhere.

 After being released by the Philadelphia Eagles last September, the former NFL quarterback is turning his sights towards the MLB, and he'll get his shot next week.

-According to USA Today, the 29-year-old Heisman Trophy winner has invited all 30 major league teams to watch him showcase his skills during a private workout in Los Angeles on Aug.
+, the 29-year-old Heisman Trophy winner has invited all 30 major league teams to watch him showcase his skills during a private workout in Los Angeles on Aug.
 30.

 Despite not having played baseball regularly since his junior year of high school in 2004, Tebow has reportedly been training for several months in Scottsdale, Arizona and L.A.